CGX Energy to start dredging, dock construction for port in Guyana -executive

 The facility, which could serve neighboring Suriname, also plans to accommodate imports and exports of agricultural goods transported from Brazil after a road connecting both nations is completed.

-Besides the port project, CGX Energy and its parent company Frontera Energy FEC.TO are drilling for oil in Guyana's offshore Corentyne block, where they announced a discovery of oil and gas resources yet to be measured.
+Besides the port project, CGX Energy and Frontera are drilling for oil in Guyana's offshore Corentyne block, where they announced a discovery of oil and gas resources yet to be measured.

+The CGX-Frontera joint venture anticipates a second exploration well to be drilled in the second half of the year at Corentyne.
+The Wei-1 well is under a proposed $110 million-$130 million budget that will require new financing.

 (Reporting by Sabrina Valle in Georgetown, Guyana, and Marianna Parraga in Houston Editing by Matthew Lewis)